CosmWasm/cw-storage-plus/README.md

 This implements the `IndexList` trait for `TokenIndexes`.

-**NB**: this code is more or less boiler-plate, and needed for the internals.
+**NB**: this code is more or less boilerplate, and needed for the internals.
 Do not try to customize this;
 just return a list of all indexes.
 Implementing this trait serves two purposes (which are really one and the same): it allows the indexes to be queried through `get_indexes`, and, it allows `TokenIndexes` to be treated as an `IndexList`.
 So that